• Skip to primary navigation

 Jump to Recipe

-two pictures of rainbow sprinkle cookies with text overlay of "vegan funfetti sugar cookies, soft & chewy".
+cookies with text overlay "vegan funfetti sugar cookies, easy & so chewy!".

 Since making these cookies the funfetti obsession has continued pretty heavily on SGTO.
 Take my Vegan Cookie Cake, Cookie Dough Ice Cream Sandwiches, or my Funfetti Cinnamon Rolls for example.
 Yep, it's true love over here folks.